By Geoffrey Chang

 All our travel insurance policies will be valid for use in the European Union and provide the same level of cover before and after Brexit.

-However, there may be a time that we say goodbye to those beautiful blue bits of plastic: the European Health Insurance Cards (EHICs).
+However, there may be a time that the European Health Insurance Cards (EHICs) aren’t valid anymore.
 Issued free of charge, they’ve provided wide coverage to cardholders travelling within Europe for more than a decade.
 Any potential deal is likely to include a reciprocal agreement with the EU member states to preserve the current system.

 But if the UK leaves without a deal, the use of EHICs will become invalid and you could incur medical costs that would previously have been covered by the EHIC system.
 Make sure you aren’t relying on EHIC to cover any pre-existing conditions that weren’t covered on your insurance.